luc-github/ESP3D-WEBUI/Memo/websocket.md

 ### <u>binary mode</u>

 Reserved

+-   from ESP to WebUI
--> stream data from ESP to WebUI
+    stream data from ESP to WebUI

+-   from WEBUI to ESP
     [-> File transfert from WebUI to ESP : not implemented yet]

 ## Data websocket

-use sub protocol `arduino` (to be implemented)
+use sub protocol `arduino`

 ### <u>text mode</u>